Galileo-dev/land-rs/docs/chapters/implementation/algorithm.typ

 == Code Implementation

-Rust is well equipped to handle convex optimisation tasks; a very prominent library, *Clarabel*, is written entirely in pure Rust; this is also used as the default solver for *CVXPY*, a well-regarded Python library for modelling and solving convex optimisation problems.
+Rust is well equipped to handle convex optimisation tasks; a very prominent library, *Clarabel*, is written entirely in pure Rust; this is also used as the default solver for *CVXPY* (the most popular Python library for modelling and solving convex optimisation problems).

 === Patching

 Clarabel does not offer a modelling language and, as such, requires much reformulation of the problem to fit the specification of the solver.
-Instead, a patch was applied to a linear programming library, which offers a variety of ways to model and solve linear programming problems; however, it lacked the support for the second-order cone constraint required by the above algorithm @Szmuk2016.
+A bespoke patch was devleoped and applied to a linear programming library called good_lp, which offers a variety of ways to model and solve linear programming problems; however, it lacked the support for the second-order cone constraint required by the above algorithm @Szmuk2016.

 `patch-crate` was used to patch the `good_lp` @good_lp_patch crate to add support for the second-order cone constraints.
 The general form of the problem is as follows: